molguin92/PDC_Test_PythonMatlabMPI/README.md

 ```bash
 $ salloc -A 2018-8 -t 0:10:00 --nodes=2 --ntasks-per-node=1
 ```
-4. When you get the allocation, load the required modules:
+4. When you get the allocation, load the required modules in the following order (versions for i-compilers and intelmpi are optional):
 ```bash
 $ module add i-compilers/18.0.1
 $ module add intelmpi/18.0.1
 $ module add anaconda/py36/5.0.1
 $ module add matlab/r2017a
 ```
+4. Make sure OpenMPI is NOT loaded by running `$ module list`.
+If it is, unload it by running `$ module unload openmpi`.
+5. Make sure the MPI compiler is provided by i-compilers: `$ which mpicc`.
+If it's not, it's probably because OpenMPI is still loaded.
-5. Run the install script I've provided (downloads and installs the required Python MPI library).
+6. Run the install script I've provided (downloads and installs the required Python MPI library).
 If you've already run it before, clean up before running it again: `rm -rf mpi4py*`.
 ```bash
 $ bash ./install.sh
 ```
-6. Run the code using mpirun and specifying the number of tasks we want:
+7. Run the code using mpirun and specifying the number of tasks we want:
 ```bash
 $ mpirun -np 2 python test.py
 ```